rapidsai/cuspatial/docs/source/api_docs/trajectory.rst

 Trajectory
 ----------

-Trajectory functions make it easy to identify and group trajectories from point data.
+Functions for identifying and grouping trajectories from point data.

 .. currentmodule:: cuspatial